 By now you understand the concept of a hard money loan, its advantages, and the hard money lender’s ability to issue you a proof of funds letter so you can act quickly.
 Since you have accepted an offer and done all of your due-diligence on the property, it is important to understand the loan process for securing a hard money loan.
-Knowing this will help you expedite the process and ensure you are able to close quickly and meet your scheduled closing date.
+Knowing how to get a hard money loan will help you expedite the process and ensure you are able to close quickly and meet your scheduled closing date.

-In order to save time, a flipper usually starts with a call to their hard money lender to explain the potential deal and see if the lender has an appetite for it.
+In order to save time in the hard money loan process, a flipper usually starts with a call to their hard money lender to explain the potential deal and see if the lender has an appetite for it.
 You should be prepared with information on the deal such as the location of the property, the purchase price, any rehab or construction budgets if applicable, what you perceive the future value of the property to be, and what your intended exit strategy is.

 Since speed is crucial in putting together a fix and flip deal, hard money underwriters should be able to conduct an initial underwrite of your deal in 24 hours.
 While the exact procedure may vary from lender to lender, the initial items that hard money lenders generally require during underwriting include: